 Home

-Diane Ehrensaft, Ph.D. is a developmental and clinical psychologist in the San Francisco Bay Area and the Director of Mental Health and founding member of the Child and Adolescent Gender Center, a partnership between the University of California San Francisco and community agencies to provide comprehensive interdisciplinary services and advocacy to gender nonconforming/ transgender children and youth and their families.
-She is an associate professor of pediatrics at the University of California San Francisco and the chief psychological at the UCSF Benioff Children’s Hospital Child and Adolescent Gender Center Clinic (more information about the CAGC clinic can be obtained at their website).
-As part of her duties as the CAGC Director of Mental Health, Dr. Ehrensaft heads Mind the Gap, the mental health child gender specialist consortium within the center.
-Bay Area child, adolescent, and family therapists with specialization or interest in being trained in the gender affirmative model of mental health care can contact Dr. Ehrensaft about joining the Mind the Gap consortium, which meets monthly in Oakland, California for training, presentations, and discussions.
+Diane Ehrensaft, Ph.D. is a developmental and clinical psychologist in the San Francisco Bay Area and the Director of Mental Health and founding member of the UCSF Benioff Children’s Hospital Child and Adolescent Gender Center, a partnership between the University of California San Francisco and community agencies to provide comprehensive interdisciplinary services and advocacy to transgender/gender diverse children and youth and their families.
+She is adjunct professor of pediatrics at the University of California San Francisco where she is involved in two four-site research studies of gender diverse youth.
+As part of her role as the CAGC Director of Mental Health, Dr. Ehrensaft heads Mind the Gap, the mental health child gender specialist consortium within the center.
+Bay Area child, adolescent, and family therapists with specialization or interest in being trained in the gender affirmative model of mental health care can contact Dr. Ehrensaft about joining the Mind the Gap consortium, which meets remotely for training, presentations, and discussions.
+Dr. Ehrensaft is also a member of the World Professional Association for Transgender Health and participated as an author of the WPATH Standards of Care version 8.

-Dr. Ehrensaft’s research and writing focus on the areas of child development, gender, gender-nonconforming and transgender children and youth, parenting, parent-child relationships, LGBTQI families, and psychological issues for families using assisted reproductive technology.
-She has published several books and articles in these areas and lectures, serves as an expert witness, and makes media appearances nationally and internationally on these topics.
-Dr. Ehrensaft is presently working with Dr. Stephen Rosenthal, the medical director of the UCSF CAGC gender clinic, and three other sites in the U.S. on a five-year study funded by an NIH grant to study the medical and mental health outcomes of gender-nonconforming youth receiving puberty blockers and/or cross-sex hormones as part of their gender affirmative care.
+Dr. Ehrensaft’s research and writing focus on the areas of child development, gender, transgender/gender diverse children and youth, parenting, parent-child relationships, LGBTQI families, and psychological issues for families using assisted reproductive technology.
+She has published several books and articles in these areas and lectures, serves as an expert witness, and makes presentations nationally and internationally on these topics.
+Dr. Ehrensaft is presently working as a principal investigator on a four-site NIH study of gender development in prepubertal gender diverse children and a co-investigator on a four-site NIH longitudinal study of with Dr. Stephen Rosenthal, the medical director of the UCSF CAGC gender clinic, and three other sites in the U.S. on a five-year study funded by an NIH grant to study the medical and mental health outcomes of transgender and non-binary youth receiving puberty blockers and/or gender affirming hormones as part of their gender affirmative care.

 Dr. Ehrensaft has a clinical practice in Oakland, California, where she sees adults, children, and adolescents in individual psychotherapy, both long and short-term.
 She also does parenting consultation, gender assessments and consultations, co-parenting counseling, and couples therapy related to parenting, gender, or assisted reproductive technology issues.
-Her areas of specialization include: gender nonconforming and transgender children; families using assisted reproductive technology; divorce issues; children with developmental issues or neurodiversity; parenting.
+Her areas of specialization include: transgender/gender diverse children; families using assisted reproductive technology; divorce issues; children with developmental issues or neurodiversity; parenting.

 Purchase your copy